slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'They called her witch because she knew how to heal herself.' -- Te' V. Smith (Here we are, reflections of a God gone mad)*

 > *'Think as you like but behave like others.'
-'Never appear too perfect.' -- Robert Greene (38th and 46th law of power)*
+'Never appear too perfect.' -- Robert Greene (38th and 46th laws of power)*

 > *'If A is a success in life, then A = X + Y + Z. Work is X; Y is play; and Z is keeping your mouth shut.' -- Albert Einstein*